-If you are looking for some simple holiday treats, both of these are fun to make!
-There are only a few ingredients in these Frugal Cookie Treats and you don’t even have to heat up your stove and use electricity.
+If you are looking for simple treats, both of these are fun to make.
+There are only a few ingredients in these Frugal Cookies; you don’t have to heat up your stove and use electricity.
 Come make some cookie treats with me today!

 Frugal Cookie Treats